allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 ##### Course project

 This project offers students the opportunity to develop a realized version of an reasonably complex student-created project.
 Completion of this project will require use of the knowledge accumulated throughout the semester.
 Details for this project will be given out at the approximate mid-point of the semester.
 This task will require planning, careful evaluation, and implementation of a wide variety of concepts, and will allow students to choose and implement a project of their chosen discipline/application and approaches/methods.
-This project will be subject to approval by the instructor through a process including a formal proposal, interim updates, and technical reports.
+This project will be subject to approval by the Mayor through a process including a formal proposal, interim updates, and technical reports.

 ### Course preparation